 Since the arrival to power of the president of Brazil, Jair Bolsonaro, there have been many complaints and denunciations that the peasant sector of that country has suffered.
 At least 100 days have passed to the detriment of the rights of the so-called descendants of the first Brazilian settlers.

-These citizens have been targets of attacks with the intention of exterminating them in order to achieve their lands and make their struggle and their heritage invisible.
+These citizens have been targets of attacks to exterminate them to achieve their lands and make their struggle and their heritage invisible.

 Chile: The Mapuche Stampede